 Potential entry into service: One of the biggest challenges for hydrogen use in aviation is its availability at large scale, the need to produce 'green' hydrogen and the existence of appropriate supply infrastructure.
-Interest is growing however, and technology programs ambitioned potential entry into service around 2035.
-However, that target has now been delayed by up to a decade as infrastructure development needs to increase.
+Interest is growing however, and technology programs now envisage entry into service around 2035.